EOFY

 My partner and I rent in Potts Point, which is one of Sydney’s more established and tightly held inner-city suburbs.

-Realistically, even if our landlord decided to sell the apartment tomorrow, we probably wouldn’t buy the property ourselves.
+Realistically, even if our landlord sold the apartment tomorrow, we probably wouldn’t buy the property ourselves.

 Partly because buying an apartment in Potts Point does not align with our current investment goals, and partly because purchasing a house in this part of Sydney that meets our lifestyle needs is far beyond our financial reach at this stage.